pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 Click the :btn-icon:fa3-plus: Create a new check-in list: button.
 Enter a name for the new check-in list and check the boxes next to any tickets you want to include on it.

-If you want to implement a use case similar to the example provided above, name the check-in list "Fast lane".
+If you want to implement a use case like the one described under [General usage](#general-usage), name the check-in list "Fast lane".
 Uncheck the box next to  "All products (including newly created ones)" and under "Limit to products", check the boxes next to your fast lane tickets.
 You would then use this list at the fast lane entrance at your event.